Nazek-Altayeb/kush_magazine/README.md

 # Goal

-Develop online magazine where users could participate according to their granted access privileges, with this websitegthe user who grant a Moderator privileges can write and manage articles.
+Develop online magazine where users could participate according to their granted access privileges, with this website the user who grant a Moderator privileges can write and manage articles.
 Besides, every login user can comment, like and bookmark articles, also s/he has his/her own profile where the written and/or bookmarked articles are listed there.

 [Click this link to view the Website.](https://kush-online-magazine.herokuapp.com/)